Nonuya language

-Nonuya (Nononotá, Nyonuhu, Nonuña, Achiote) is a Witotoan language formerly spoken in Colombia and Peru that is now nearly extinct.
+N'onuya (Nononotá, Nyonuhu, Nonuña, Achiote) is a Witotoan language formerly spoken in Colombia and Peru that is now extinct.
 Genocide, disease, and forced migration caused the Sparrowhawk and Backpacker tribes to form families with the Andoke and the Muinane to create the Nonuya community.
 Most Nonuya have Muinane and Spanish as their native languages.

-There are no surviving Nonuya people with Nononotá as their mother tongue as the last native speaker died in 2003.
+There are no surviving Nonuya people with Nononotá as their mother tongue as the last native speaker, Humberto Ayarce, drowned accidentally in 2003.
 However, the Nonuya community has recently reestablished itself, and is attempting to revitalize its culture through revitalizing its language.
 The Nonuya use the available documentation created by the last native speakers between 1973 and 2007, which include prayers, songs, and a lexicon, to relearn the language.
 These documents are accessible today in audio files and transcripts which can be used for practical spelling.

 Phonology

-Some of the only linguistic research on Nonuya was on its phonological and phonetic features, Nonuya has 6 vowels and 15 consonants.
+Some of the only linguistic research on Nonuya was on its phonological and phonetic features.
+Nonuya has 6 vowels and 15 consonants.
 Nonuya has no nasal vowels, similar to its predecessor Witotoan.